MaastrichtU-CDS/general_coding_practices/excercises/unit_testing_101.md

         - Are the attributes the correct type?
         - Do the attributes have the correct name?
         - Do they have the correct value?
 (Check a small sample)
+	- What is the best way to solve the problems you encounter?
+Are the problems you find because of bad code or is the CSV wrong?
+Can you solve everything programaticly or do you to solve some things manually?

 #### Questions: